 According to a survey from the American Institute of CPAs, money is the most common reason married or cohabiting couples fight.
-Of over 1,000 American adults polled, 27 percent of participants said that disagreements over finances were most likely to erupt into an argument — not children, chores, work, or friends.
-The survey also found that couples average three arguments a month about financial issues.
+Of more than 1,000 American adults polled, 27 percent of participants said that disagreements over finances were most likely to erupt into an argument — not children, chores, work, or friends.
+The survey also found that couples average three arguments a month about financial issues (YUCK!).

 What are these arguments about?
 Here are the four most common areas of disagreement:

-Honor the research.
-Researchers said most issues could be solved by setting aside time to talk about money with your loved one.
-Here’s how to have a money date.
+Ultimately, we have to honor the research, which says most issues could be solved by setting aside time to talk about money with your loved one.
+Here’s how to have a money date: